Ticino: Geography

 Ticino is the southernmost canton of Switzerland.
 With a few exceptions in the extreme north and south of the canton, it lies entirely in the Ticino basin, a tributary of the Po.
-Along with Valais and the Grisons, it is one of the three cantons whose territory comprehends the Po basin, therefore south of the Alps.
-However, contrary to those cantons (and all others), all settlements of Ticino are on the south side of the Alps, therefore separated from the Swiss Plateau (and most of the country) by the great Alpine barrier.
+Along with Valais and the Grisons, it is one of the three cantons whose territory extends into the Po basin (lands to the south of the Alps).
+However, unlike the other Po basin cantons (and all other cantons), all settlements of Ticino are on the south side of the Alps, therefore separated from the Swiss Plateau (and most of the country) by the great Alpine barrier.
 The canton also comprehends some small areas in the Rhine basin in the north, at the Gotthard Pass and around lake of Santa Maria.
-The extreme south of the canton is drained by the Po as well, but through the Breggia and Adda, and Gaggiolo, Olona, Lambro.
+The extreme south of the canton is drained by the Po as well, but through the Breggia, Adda, Gaggiolo, Olona, and Lambro.

 The canton is traditionally (but not administratively) split into two regions.
 The northern region, the Sopraceneri, is formed by the valleys around Lake Maggiore and includes the highest mountains of the canton and the main Alpine watershed.
 The southern region, the Sottoceneri, is the region around Lake Lugano, and marks the beginning of the southern Alpine foothills.
-Between the two regions is Monte Ceneri, a moderately elevated mountain pass and important north-south axis.
+Between the two regions is Monte Ceneri, a moderately elevated mountain pass and important north–south axis.
 The Sopraceneri is constituted by the districts of Bellinzona, Blenio, Leventina, Locarno, Riviera and Vallemaggia, and makes up about 85% of the territory and 43% of the population.
 The Sottoceneri is constituted by the districts of Lugano and Mendrisio, and makes up about 15% of the territory and 57% of the population.
 While Lugano, the largest city, is in the densely populated Sottoceneri, the two other main cities, Bellinzona and Locarno, are in the Sopraceneri.